Error Bounds for Variational Quantum Time Evolution: Error Bounds

 Our goal is, now, to prove a bound of the form

 for an error term $\epsilon_t$ that can be evaluated efficiently in practice.
-We would again like to point out the aforementioned relation of the Bures metric to the fidelity, which also can be written as
+Interestingly, the error bounds with respect to the Bures metric are a direct consequence of the phase agnostic ODE formulation of VarQTE presented in the previous section.
+Dropping the VarQTE terms that compensate for potential global phase changes leads to error bounds for the $\ell_2$-norm $\epsilon^{\text{PD}}$.
+The aforementioned relation of the Bures metric to the fidelity